ltynan/LowestCommonAncestor/README.md

 # SoftwareEngineering
-Development Task 1:
+Development Tasks:
-The task is to provide a program solution to the Lowest Common Ancestor problem.
+This repo is for the submission of all assignments relating to the C3012 - Software Engineering module